microsoft/service-fabric-yarp/docs/migrate-from-sf-reverse-proxy-to-sfyarp.md

 For dev/test iteration on an already-running cluster you can publish the application from PowerShell instead of ARM.
-Do **not** use this for production — production rollouts should go through the ARM path above so the deployment matches the rest of your infrastructure.
+Do **not** use this for production.
+Production rollouts should go through the ARM path above so the deployment matches the rest of your infrastructure.

 ```powershell